techboyg5/forms/README.md

-# Contact Me
+# techboyg5's Forms
-This is my contact form, [hosted on Netlify](https://serene-feynman-41cd91.netlify.app/).
+This repository contains all of my forms.